<<Read Time: 4 Minutes>>

 Looking for some educational reading for your students?
 Former newspaper reporter Karen Cotton has published several books for children.
 Vedauwoo: Hidden Faces in Mysterious Places educates the reader on the history, geology, and animal residents of the incredible rock formations to our west.
 Cotton also wrote a book about some unique first responders, K-9 & Deputy Heroes of the Laramie County Sheriff’s Department.
 Both of these books would make great educational supplements for local students.

 Thought-provoking, vulnerable, hilarious… all words that snatch at describing the work of local poet/comedian/blogger John Roedel.
 His book Hey God.
 Hey John.: What Happens When God Writes Back is a compilation of “conversations” with the Almighty, written throughout the course of Roedel’s faith crisis.
 Insightful for people from all walks, one thing is for sure: Roedel will make you smile… and think.

 Some readers desire to sink down into a love story to escape the world around them.
 If handsome cowboys are your thing, you may want to check out JoAnne Kennedy’s collection of work.
 Her cowboy harlequins may be more ‘50 Shades of Lipizzaner Stallion,’ but if you’re seeking escape, these wranglers can sweep you off your feet and carry you away.

 Whether you desire to battle werewolves, wish to solve mysteries, or just want to ride off into the sunset with a muscular cowboy, Cheyenne authors have your reading needs covered!
-If you want to level up on your support local game, give Phoenix Books and Music a holler – they are doing curbside pickup during CoVid-19.
-Call Don at (307) 632-3476 to request these local authors today!
+If you want to level up on your support local game, give Phoenix Books and Music a holler.
+Call Don at (307) 632-3476 to request your copy of these local authors today!